A practical guide to the Jira Salesforce AI plugin

 Marketplace connectors

-The first place most people look is the Salesforce AppExchange or Atlassian Marketplace.
-You’ll find a bunch of pre-built connector apps from companies like Sinergify, Exalate, and Peeklogic that promise a simple, no-code way to connect the two platforms.
+The Atlassian Marketplace is a fantastic resource, and the first place most people look is the Salesforce AppExchange or the Atlassian Marketplace.
+You’ll find a bunch of pre-built connector apps from companies like Sinergify, Exalate, and Peeklogic that provide a straightforward way to connect the two platforms.

 Custom API development

-If you have engineers on hand, you might be tempted to build your own integration using the Salesforce and Jira REST APIs.
-After all, popular GitHub tutorials make it seem like the best way to get total flexibility.
-You can build exactly what you want, right?
+If you have engineering resources, you might choose to build your own integration using the Salesforce and Jira REST APIs.
+Jira's APIs are well-documented, and popular GitHub tutorials show how to achieve total flexibility.
+This allows you to build a tailored experience.

 Middleware platforms